mister-walter/cl-z3/README.md

 After getting Z3 installed, you should be able to run it through the command line.
-To test this, execute `z3 --version` in your terminal and verify that it reports something along the lines of `Z3 version 4.8.12 - 64 bit` (your version or architecture may be different, that's OK).
+To test this, execute `z3 --version` in your terminal and verify that it reports something along the lines of `Z3 version 4.13.4 - 64 bit` (your version or architecture may be different, that's OK).

 ### Installing the interface
-The easiest way to install and use this library is to clone this repository inside of your Quicklisp local-projects directory, which typically is located at ~/quicklisp/local-projects.
+The easiest way to install and use this library is to clone this repository inside of your Quicklisp `local-projects` directory, which typically is located at `~/quicklisp/local-projects`.
 I will refer to this directory as <ql-local-projects> below.

-To test that everything has been installed properly, start SBCL inside the <ql-local-projects>/lisp-z3/examples/ directory and run the commands inside of the <ql-local-projects>/lisp-z3/examples/basic.lisp file.
+To test that everything has been installed properly, start SBCL inside the `<ql-local-projects>/cl-z3/examples/` directory and run the commands inside of the `<ql-local-projects>/cl-z3/examples/basic.lisp` file.
 If no errors occur, then you're all set.

 ## Usage